astalker/caledonian-stamps/index.md

 ## Access to meeting room at Strathclyde University

 As in previous years, evening meetings are held in the Graham Hills Building, Room GH542 at 7.30pm.
-Access is from Richmond Street and George Street - see the Location Page for directions.
+Access is from Richmond Street and George Street - see the **Location** Page for directions.
 Due to changes in Strathclyde University control of access to buildings the door from George Street will be closed at 7pm and the door from the car park is via a key card.
 The door on Richmond Street opposite the Students' Union will always be open.
 To access the meeting room take the lift to floor 5.
 On leaving the lift turn immediately to the left and take the corridor across the top of the car park.
 At the end turn left and follow the corridor to room GH542.
+Access to the Graham Hills building car park will be available from 7pm.
+There is no parking charge for this facility.

 ## Access to Afternoon meetings at Partick Burgh Hall

 Location of afternoon meetings is **Room 1, Partick Burgh Hall, 9 Burgh Hall St, Partick G11 5LW**.
 Room is to left as you enter through Main Entrance.
-Doors open from 1.15pm, meeting 1.30-3.00pm
+Doors open from 1.15pm, meeting 1.30-3.00pm.
+See **Location** page for directions.

 Note that car parking is limited. and is metered.
 There is easy access from both Partick Underground Staion and the Partick Main Line Station - with only a short walking distance to the hall.
-There are also a number of frequent busses along Dumbarton Road from Glasgow City Centre.
+There are also a number of frequent buses along Dumbarton Road from Glasgow City Centre and from Braehead Shopping Centre.

 Full details and other detail of events and news about the hobby of stamp collecting in Scotland can be found on the [ASPS Web Site](https://www.scottishphilately.co.uk).